Temperature anomaly (K; relative to 1971-2000) - Land and ocean: latitudes between 90S and 20S - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In both land and oceanic locations at latitudes between 90 degrees South and 20 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.35 degrees Kelvin in August 2025, compared to 0.24 in July.
+In both land and oceanic locations at latitudes between 90 degrees South and 20 degrees South, the temperature anomaly relative to the 1971-2000 average was 0.38 degrees Kelvin in May 2026, versus 0.53 in the previous month.

 Sample.
-There are 2,108 observations in the monthly time series displayed in the graph above.
-The period covered by the series goes from January 1850 to August 2025.
+There are 2,117 records in the monthly series presented in the plot above.
+The series covers the period stretching from January 1850 to May 2026.

 Latest values